maazhasnainkhan/fall23-mcw-maazhasnainkhan/HW3/HW3-report.md

 * Then, we create a cleaned DataFrame called cleaned_organ_data by dropping the *'Procedure'* row from *'organ_data'*.
 Then, set up the figure and style for the Seaborn plot.
 Define line styles, line colors, and legend labels.
 * After that, we loop through the legend labels, line colors, and line styles, and for each organ type:
     + Use Seaborn's lineplot to plot the data for that organ type with the specified label, color, and line style.
-* Then, add labels to the x-axis and y-axis and set a title for the plot and create legend elements based on the legend labels, line colors, and line styles.
+* Then, add labels to the x-axis and y-axis and, set a title for the plot and, create legend elements based on the legend labels, line colors, and line styles.
 * Finally, we display the legend using *'plt.legend()'* and finally, show the plot using *'plt.show()'*

 ## Visualization Idioms